tumikoto/PyPass/README.md

 ## Setup
 - Install Python3 and packages in requirements.txt
 - Generate SSL certificates (cert.pem) and key (key.pem)
-- Adjust IP and port as needed
+- Adjust IP and port in main.py as needed
 - Run main.py